 Besides a pricing comparison, you should look at the pros and cons of each storage container company when making your decision.
 Here are some key pros and cons to consider when deciding which container service to use for your move.

 U-Haul U-Box Pros and Cons

-What we love: U-Box is a product of U-Haul, and there’s hardly a moving company on the planet that has the same amount of experience and trust behind is as U-Haul.
-We love that U-Box has a ton of option add-on services so you can keep your move as DIY as possible, or create something that’s between a DIY move and a full service one.
-And U-Box offers competitive prices, so for the budget conscious, it’s a great option to check out.
+What we love: U-Box is a product of U-Haul, and there’s hardly a moving company on the planet that has the same amount of experience and trust behind it as U-Haul.
+We love that U-Box has a ton of optional add-on services in addition to its rental trucks so you can keep your move as DIY as possible, or create something that’s between a DIY move and a full service one.
+U-Box containers have competitive prices, so for the budget conscious, it’s a great option to check out.

-What we hate: Of all the container companies we’ve reviewed, U-Box has the worst containers.
-They only come in a single size (small) and they’re made of treated plywood instead of metal, which gives us concerns about how durable and weatherproof they are.
+What we don’t: You only get one container option with U-Box, and of all the container companies we’ve reviewed, U-Box has the worst containers.
+They only come in a single size (small), so you would need to rent several containers to fit all your possessions.
+In addition, they’re made of treated plywood instead of metal, which gives us concerns about how durable and weatherproof they are.

 |U-Box Pros||U-Box Cons|

 What we love: Every PODS reservation is for a minimum of 30 days, which means you can take your time packing and unpacking, or take advantage of free storage on your property or in one of their facilities.
 Plus, their cancelation and modification policies give you a ton of flexibility to take your time or change your moving timeline.
 With three different sizes of containers, it’s easier to find a portable storage container that matches your packing needs.
 PODS storage facilities are available in each state where PODS operates, great for both short-term and long-term storage.